Dzmuh/dockerfiles/confluence/README.md

 # Confluence Server

-Docker image with Atlassian Confluence & graphviz
+Docker image with Atlassian Confluence, graphviz and latex

 ## Build and push